pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 ## Making SharePoint Framework Development easier

 Granting permissions in SharePoint Framework projects can be a bother.
 Developers need to deploy the package before the permissions are visible on the API access page of the SharePoint admin dashboard.
-This is experienced by many as suboptimal.
-In this release we introduce a new command to make the life of SPFx developers easier.
-You can now grant consent to all API permissions that are included in the project.
-No need to execute multiple gulp commands and leave VS Code.
+This process takes a lot of small steps.
+In this release we introduce a new command to make this process easier.
+You can now grant consent to all API permissions that are included in your SPFx project.
+No need to execute multiple gulp commands.
+No need to leave VS Code.

 You can now simply run: